NavInfoNC/json-script/docs/format.rst

    enum CostModel =
    {
       CostModel_none,      // The value of the first option is 0.
-      CostModel_fastest,   // the next one is 1
+      CostModel_fastest,   // the next one is 1, as in C++ CostModel_shortest
-      CostModel_shortest
    }